 OUR LEADERSHIP: EXECUTIVE HEAD

-The Secretary general of the FNR is the chief executive of the organisation.
+The Secretary general of the FNR is the chief executive officer of the organisation.
 He heads the Executive Office, implements the strategy, oversees programme development and manages all running activities.
 He is appointed by the Board of the FNR, subject to approval from the government.

 Our Board supervises the organisation and approves the overall policies and strategic priorities of the FNR.
 It is appointed by the government and is composed of nine independent directors active in industry, business and the civil society.
 The members of the Board act in full autonomy.